-Breast Cancer Survivors: 10 things to guard against
+Breast Cancer Survivors: 10 Things To Guard Against

 A clean bill of health after a fierce battle with breast cancer is a wonderful thing.
 But it's important to stay on guard for other conditions that breast cancer survivors have an increased risk of developing.

 Your response: Be careful not to injure your arm on the side where you had surgery.
 Guard against cuts, burns (including sunburn), insect bites, and muscle injuries or fatigue.
 Report any swelling to your doctor.

 Your response: Be aware that your risk of heart attack or coronary blockage is up to 79 percent higher (for high-dose radiation) than it is for other women.
-Make sure your GP knows of your increased risk; and follow a heart-healthy lifestyle.
+Make sure your GP knows of your increased risk, and follow a heart-healthy lifestyle.

-The issue: Women whose chemotherapy drives them into premature menopause experience a wide range of long-lasting side effects, both emotional and physical.
+The issue: Women whose chemotherapy drives them into premature menopause may experience a wide range of long-lasting side effects, both emotional and physical.
 Taking an aromatase inhibitor as part of long-term treatment exacerbates those side effects.

-Your response: Immediately report any leg pain and/or swelling; or chest pain/shortness of breath; or numbness; trouble speaking, walking, or seeing; or sudden, severe headache to your doctor.
+Your response: Immediately report any leg pain and/or swelling; chest pain or shortness of breath; numbness; trouble speaking, walking, or seeing; or sudden, severe headache to your doctor.

 The issue: Survivors who’ve had chemotherapy often experience “chemo brain,” a distressing loss of cognitive ability and mental functioning.
 This usually clears up with time, but many say they never return to their former mental acuity.

 Your response: Ask your doctor to schedule regular DEXA scans to track any bone changes.
-If loss occurs, ask whether you need bisphosphonate drugs to slow down bone deterioration.
+If bone loss occurs, ask whether you need bisphosphonate drugs to slow down bone deterioration.

-The issue: Women treated with certain types of chemo drugs, usually Taxol/Taxotere, may experience long term/permanent tingling and pain in the feet, legs, hands and arms.
+The issue: Women treated with certain types of chemo drugs, usually Taxol/Taxotere, may experience peripheral neuropathy: long term/permanent tingling and pain in the feet, legs, hands and arms.
 This can affect balance and use of the hands.